ibm-cloud-docs/EventStreams/messagehub109.md

 If you're experiencing a problem with {{site.data.keyword.messagehub}}, first check the [{{site.data.keyword.Bluemix_notm}} status page ![External link icon](../../icons/launch-glyph.svg "External link icon")](https://console.bluemix.net/status){:new_window}.

-If you'd like help from the {{site.data.keyword.messagehub}} team, please gather as much of the following information as possible:
+If you'd like help from the {{site.data.keyword.messagehub}} team, please gather all the following information.
+The more information that you can provide upfront, the more efficiently your problem can be determined:
 {:shortdesc}

 1. Which {{site.data.keyword.Bluemix_notm}} region is your instance of {{site.data.keyword.messagehub}} provisioned in?
 For example, US South or United Kingdom.